foundry-rs/starknet-foundry/docs/src/testing/testing.md

 Starknet Forge will collect tests only from these places:

 - any files reachable from the package root (declared as `mod` in `lib.cairo` or its children)
-- files in directories outside the main package
+- files outside the package, including files in directories

 ## Failing tests